-In many ways, your responsibilities are to translate business goals into practical development objectives.
+In many ways, your product manager responsibilities are to translate business goals into practical development objectives.

 Depending on the scale of the company and teams, you could be coordinating with a scrum master, or an engineering team lead.
 They are at the coal face, doing the work.
 Your role is to support, work with them, and ensure the entire team has the resources to achieve development goals.

 At times, this might mean pushing back against business objectives, and explaining why something won’t work or why other priorities need to be done before certain features need to be built.

 Making sure your development team has a clear order of priority for feature builds and updates is crucial, which is where airfocus can play a valuable role.
 As a PM, you need to ensure they've got the resources, support and tech stack in place to build the products the company and customers need.

 Achieving product-market fit is an ongoing process, and something a product manager should be invested in and spend time working on.

 In some companies, you could be working with a product marketing manager.
 In other cases, you could be working directly with marketing or sales managers.
 Whichever way your role fits within an organizational chart, the aim of this working dynamic is to make sure that the product is aligned with the needs of sales and marketing.